 In Art we believe that all students deserve a time to shine and are keen to celebrate success at every opportunity.
-Please check out our weekly newsletter which highlights pupils’ achievements and the exciting events that happen in the department.
-Pupils’ efforts are also acknowledged through our ‘Artist of the Month’ wall and regular feeds on the Art Twitter feed which displays work in progress and amazing talent in lessons.
+Please check out our weekly newsletter which highlights students’ achievements and the exciting events that happen in the department.
+Students’ efforts are also acknowledged through our ‘Artist of the Month’ wall and regular feeds on the Art Twitter feed which displays work in progress and amazing talent in lessons.
 We like to challenge and motivate students with competitiveness and often tag homework projects into house competitions.
 The department is open for students every lunchtime to continue building on their creativity.

 Extra-Curricular Activities and Visits